dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

 In summary, we parse the command line arguments into `command` and `suffix` variables.

-Is the user types `todo add Write a Tutorial`, `add` would be the command and `Write a tutorial` would be the suffix.
+Is the user types `todo add Write a Tutorial`, `add` would be the command and `"Write a tutorial"` would be the suffix.

 We then match the `command` to the corresponding function, and if there's no match we call `help()` from our `lib.rs` file below: